digao-dalpiaz/Updater/README.md

 Please, read the article on my website: http://digaodalpiaz.com/wp/folder-and-file-synchronizer/

-> The app is under development right now.

 ## Description

 This application allows you to keep files synchronized by creating a list of repositories and allowing options like masks inclusions and exclusions.